IBM-Cloud/docs/services/iotrtinsights/assets.md

 # Managing assets {: #manage-assets}

-One of the powers of IoT Real-Time Insights is to map your devices to your managed assets and to create rules that apply to all devices that are mapped to an asset.
+One of the powers of {{site.data.keyword.iotrtinsights_full}} is to map your devices to your managed assets and to create rules that apply to all devices that are mapped to an asset.
 {: shortdesc}

 For example, a single asset that you are interested in monitoring might include several devices and a large number of sensors.